chrdoe/chrdoe.github.io/_pages/cv.md

 Education
 ======
 2016: **Ph.D** in linguistics at the Australian National University, Canberra. <font size="2">My dissertation was a full reference grammar of a hitherto undescribed Papuan language.
 The thesis title is: ''A Grammar of Komnzo.
-A language of Southern New Guinea''. [pdf](https://doi.org/10.25911/5d778a5c79763)</font>
+A language of Southern New Guinea''. <a href="https://doi.org/10.25911/5d778a5c79763">pdf</a></font>

 2009: **Magister Artium** in political science, English linguistics, and applied linguistics at the TU Chemnitz, Germany. <font size="2">My thesis focused on German public discourse about migration and asylum between 2000-2005.
 The title of the thesis is: ''Die Sprache des Migrationsdiskurses.
-Eine linguistische Analyse der Diskussion um das Zuwanderungsgesetz'' (The language of migration policy - a linguistic analysis of the debate on migration legislation). [pdf](/files/döhler2009.pdf)</font>
+Eine linguistische Analyse der Diskussion um das Zuwanderungsgesetz'' (The language of migration policy - a linguistic analysis of the debate on migration legislation). <a href="https://chrdoe.github.io/files/do%CC%88hler2009.pdf">pdf</a></font>

 2007: **Honours Degree** in linguistics at the University of Melbourne, Australia. <font size="2">I analysed a particular kind of syncretism between first person inclusive and exclusive in various pro-forms of languages in spoken Northern Australia.
 The thesis title is: ''The clusivity flip.
-Patterns of deponency in the pronoun paradigms of Northern Australian languages''. [pdf](/files/döhler2006.pdf)</font>
+Patterns of deponency in the pronoun paradigms of Northern Australian languages''. <a href="https://chrdoe.github.io/files/do%CC%88hler2006.pdf">pdf</a></font>

 Funding
 ====